bmc/argot/index.md

   the utility name, version, and copyright.
 The string is wrapped on word boundaries, just like the usage message.
 Default: `None`
 * `postUsage`: An `Option[String]`, specifying a message to follow the usage block in the generated usage string.
-Often, this prefix contains the utility name, version, and copyright.
 The string is wrapped on word boundaries, just like the usage message.
 Default: `None`

 For *cooltool*, our `ArgotParser` looks like this: